irahorecka/python-craigslist-meta/README.rst

     # okinawa | 沖縄
     # ...

 Finally, we can go a step further and work with regions.
-Let's get titles from countries in Africa.
+Let's get titles of countries in Africa.

 .. code:: python